 May Aid In Weight Loss

-Scallops contain cholesterol but not in the high quantities that you would expect.
-The American Heart Association recommends eating shellfish, including scallops, at least twice every week because they offer many health benefits with little risk of raising cholesterol levels (4).
+Scallops contain cholesterol but they won’t raise your blood cholesterol in the way that you would expect.
+The American Heart Association recommends eating fish and shellfish, including scallops, at least twice every week because they offer many health benefits with little risk of raising cholesterol levels (4).

 Lower Osteoporosis Risk